wjrossi/Cemetery-Plotter/user-stories.md

 # USER STORIES
+## UNRANKED

 > `As a <role>, I want <goal/desire> so that <benefit>`

-* As a user, I want to be able to search for names of those who are in the cemetary to find what plot they are located in.
+* As a user, I want to be able to search for names of those who are in the cemetery to find what plot they are located in.

 * As a user, I want the plots to be organized in a gridded system (ex: G20, F52) in order to better locate plots.